Sotera Health (NYSE:SHC) Updates FY 2021 Earnings Guidance

 Sotera Health (NYSE:SHC) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.870-$0.910 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.840.
 The company issued revenue guidance of $920 million-$940 million, compared to the consensus revenue estimate of $910.72 million.

-Sotera Health (NYSE:SHC) last announced its quarterly earnings results on Thursday, August 12th.
-The company reported $0.26 earnings per share for the quarter, beating analysts’ consensus estimates of $0.19 by $0.07.
-On average, research analysts anticipate that Sotera Health will post 0.8 earnings per share for the current fiscal year.
+Sotera Health (NYSE:SHC) last announced its earnings results on Thursday, August 12th.
+The company reported $0.26 EPS for the quarter, topping the consensus estimate of $0.19 by $0.07.
+Sell-side analysts anticipate that Sotera Health will post 0.85 earnings per share for the current fiscal year.

+A hedge fund recently raised its stake in Sotera Health stock.
+Morgan Stanley increased its holdings in shares of Sotera Health (NYSE:SHC) by 852.3% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 481,151 shares of the company’s stock after acquiring an additional 430,628 shares during the period.
+Morgan Stanley owned about 0.17% of Sotera Health worth $11,659,000 at the end of the most recent reporting period.
+Institutional investors own 88.77% of the company’s stock.

 About Sotera Health